jcarletto27/magisk_module_motionsense_mod/README.md

 ### Sensor Settings:
 #### Trigger Distance:
   * Value between 1 and 10 that represents how far from the sensor a gesture triggers an intent
+  * Recommended Value : 3-5

 #### Gesture Sensitivity:
   * The threshold of how closely the gesture should resemble a "proper" gesture before triggering
-  * Lower triggers more often
+  * Recommended Value : Low

 #### Gesture Granularity:
   * How often the the bridge checks the sensor for a response,
-  * Higher triggers more often
+  * Recommended Value: Medium

 ### Gesture Types: